GMLC-TDC/HELICS/docs/introduction/java.md

 }
 ```

 Run the following to compile all Java classes.
+You will first have to create a `com/java/helics` folder relative to the source folder, and place all the swig generated java files in that folder.

 ```bash
 javac com/java/helics/helics.java